kelphil/JWFSR/README.md

 Reminder emails are sent to publishers who are marked as YES in the FIELD SERVICE REPORT (Email List - ColumnD) of your FSR spreadsheet.

 # Summary Emails
+A field service group summary email will be sent to the every Group Overseer each day from First Email Summary Day (Controls-F15) to Last Email Day (Controls-D15).
+Assistant Group Overseer will be copied on these emails if Controls-F14 is marked as YES.
+These emails will show report grouped by Publishers/RP/AP etc

+A congregation summary email will be sent to the Congregation Secretary (Controls-B17) on Congregation Report Email Summary Day (Controls-D17).
+All Congregation Elders will be copied on this email if Controls-F14 is marked as YES.
+This email will also show report statistics (totals/averages) grouped by Publishers/RP/AP etc.

+# Summary Email
 A summary email will be sent to the Group Overseer (Controls-B16) each day from First Email Summary Day (Controls-F15) to Last Email Day (Controls-D15).